 What Is SSH?

 The Secure Shell protocol version 2, or SSH2, specifies how a client can connect securely to an SSH server, and then use the resulting secure link to access the server's resources.
 Among other things, the client can run programs; transfer files; and forward other TCP/IP connections over the secure link.
-We call these the application features of SSH: to learn more about them, click here.

-How Secure Is SSH2?
+How Secure Is SSH?

 The SSH2 protocol specification is publicly available and has been reviewed by several independent implementors.
 When properly implemented and used, the protocol is believed to be secure against all known cryptographic attacks, passive as well as active.